choojs/bankai/README.md

 [![npm version][2]][3] [![build status][4]][5] [![test coverage][6]][7]
 [![downloads][8]][9] [![js-standard-style][10]][11]

-DIY development server.
+DIY asset server.
 Serves HTML, CSS and JS as streams.
 Sets proper `Content-Type` encodings and buffers where possible for sub-milisecond response times in production and development.